walawalagoose/walawalagoose/README.md

-## Hi, here, there and everywhere! 👋
+## Hi, here, there, and everywhere! 👋

 I'm an undergraduate student at Sichuan University.
 I'm looking for oppotunities to pursue my Msc. degree.